-The RDID instruction is for reading the Manufacturer ID of 1-byte and followed by Device ID of 2-byte.
-The Macronix Manufacturer ID is C2(hex), the memory type ID is 20(hex) as the first-byte Device ID, and the individual Device ID of second-byte ID are listed as table of "Table 7.
-ID Definitions".
+The RDID instruction is for reading the manufacturer ID of 1-byte and followed by Device ID of 2-byte.
+The Macronix's Manufacturer ID and Device ID are listed as Table 6.
+ID Definitions at each 128 Mb Flash memory.